 What types of beauty insurance cover do I need?

 The types of beauty insurance cover you need for a start-up beauty clinic may be overwhelming at first.
-It is important that you have all the correct cover in place before you start practising on clients.
+You must have all the correct cover in place before you start practising on clients.

 Whether you’ve just finished training or you’re launching your first salon, there are some key policies you will need.